iterative/dvc.org/content/docs/command-reference/init.md

 ### Initializing DVC without Git

-In rare cases, the `--no-git` option might be desirable: to initialize DVC in a directory that is not part of a Git repo, or to make DVC ignore Git.
+In rare cases, the `--no-scm` option might be desirable: to initialize DVC in a directory that is not part of a Git repo, or to make DVC ignore Git.
 Examples
 include: